limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 ![76c72975.png](/assets/images/posts/smasher2-htb-walkthrough/76c72975.png)
 </a>

 You might ask how the hell do I know the address of the kernel functions.
-Well, I don\'t.
+Well, I don't.
 I wrote a script that simply `grep` address from `/proc/kallsymc`.

 <div class="filename"><span>symbol.sh</span></div>